paleohayduke/TrafficSimProject/README.md

 You can toggle accidents on a car to cause it to stop and block traffic.
 Once we finish the current TODO list, we will have fulfilled all project requirements.
+Traffic Flow Rate is displayed in main window toolbar.
+Roads now set speed from OSM file depending on whether they are a trunk, primary, secondary or residential.
+A* mode that takes speed limits into account.
+The need for multiple lanes including turn lanes and stop lights becomes obvious when you turn this on.
+(high congestion on "primary" and "trunk" roads)

 10/3/2018 Mouse wheel now zooms map while keeping focus of object under the mouse cursor (just like Google maps).
 Pretty sweet.